 Currently, the Peach State has some of the nation’s harshest punishments for marijuana possession, per CheatSheet.

 CheatSheet points out that Idaho is bordered by Oregon and Washington, both of which have legalized recreational marijuana use.
 But those states’ laws and beliefs haven’t influenced their neighbor.

-A February 2015 poll administered in the Gem State shows 53 percent of residents “strongly oppose” legalization, while only 17 percent “strongly support” it.
+A poll in the Gem State showed 53 percent of residents “strongly oppose” legalization, while only 17 percent “strongly support” it.
 And Idaho’s overwhelmingly Republican legislation will likely keep cannabis amendments off ballots for the foreseeable future; only 19 percent of the state’s Republicans support legalizing marijuana.

 In fact, Nebraska joined forces with Oklahoma in 2014 to sue Colorado, arguing that the latter’s marijuana law “is directly counter to federal policy against trafficking in controlled substances.”
 (The U.S. Supreme Court dismissed the lawsuit in March 2016.)
 So it goes without saying — Nebraska’s legislation is definitely against marijuana use.

 As of early October 2016, Oklahoma voters will have the ability to decide on a medical marijuana amendment — but likely not until the 2018 election.